 This report has examined cancer rates in defined areas known as Statistical Area Level 2 (SA2).
 This is the appropriate sized area to 'capture' sufficient cases of cancer to avoid the random fluctuation in rates that occurs when looking at smaller areas.
 As smaller areas and shorter time periods are examined, there is normal variation in cases and rates, due to chance alone.
 For example, if looking at areas of a few residential blocks, and one or two year time periods, it becomes apparent that there is large variation between areas and over time.
 Several areas will have no cases; some will have a few; and one or two areas may have several cases.
 This can sometimes be the basis for concern at an apparent increase in cases that occurs over particular years, or in very localised areas, or in particular age groups.

 In 2020, the Parliament of Australia Senate Community Affairs References Committee commenced an Inquiry: Investigations into a possible cancer cluster on the Bellarine Peninsula, Victoria.
 Following public hearings in May 2020, the Department of Health requested Cancer Council Victoria extend their earlier analysis to include cancer rates in Barwon Heads from 1982 to 2019.
 The Chief Health Officer sought independent advice from the Expert Advisory Group.
 The Cancer Council Victoria’s extended analysis and Expert Advisory Group’s review are available below to download.
-The Senate Inquiry is due to provide its final report on 17 June 2021.
+The Senate Inquiry published its final report in June 2021.

 The Department of Health and the Chief Health Officer are committed to working with communities and relevant agencies to ensure that community concerns are conscientiously addressed, and that appropriate support and reassurance is provided.